Cosmological Implication of Cross-correlation between Galaxy Clustering and 21-cm Line Intensity Mapping: Conclusion

 The measured power spectrum is highly sensitive to the variation of overall amplitude, and the signal to noise has been improved with recent wide deep field experiment.
 If all other cosmological and nuisance parameters are pre--determined, then $x_{\rm HI}$ will be determined in the sub--percentage level.
 However, the constraint on a parameter with an featureless overall amplitude contribution becomes much poorer in marginalization with other parameters.
 For instance, $x_{\rm HI}$ parameter is most degenerate with galaxy bias $b_{\rm HI}$.

-The anisotropy caused squeezing effect in redshift space provides a unique opportunity to break degeneracy between $x_{\rm HI}$ and $b_{\rm HI}$.
-While the peculiar velocity is immune from galaxy bias in galaxy survey, the temperature effect on HI emission is equally contributing on both density and velocity perturbation.
-Thus the featureless influence on power spectrum with variation of $x_{\rm HI}$ is maintained even in the limit of $\mu\rightarrow 1$, but the power spectrum change becomes minimal at the same limit.
-The degeneracy between $x_{\rm HI}$ and $b_{\rm HI}$ is broken by this anisotropy in redshift space distortion.
+The anisotropy-driven squeezing effect induced by RSD provides a unique opportunity to break the degeneracy between $x_{\rm HI}$ and $b_{\rm HI}$.
+In traditional galaxy surveys, the peculiar velocity field is independent of galaxy bias.
+It is true also for the HI survey.
+However, the mean temperature $\hat{T}_{\rm sig}$, which is proportional to $x_{\rm HI}$, scales both the density and velocity perturbations equally.
+As a result, variations in $x_{\rm HI}$ exert a featureless amplitude shift on the power spectrum that persists equally at any angle ($\mu$).
+Because $x_{\rm HI}$ and $b_{\rm HI}$ possess mutually different angular dependencies in redshift space, this RSD anisotropy effectively breaks the degeneracy between the two parameters.

-This degeneracy break explained in the above paragraph will not be observed with 21-cm auto power spectrum alone.
+Nevertheless, such a degeneracy breaking will not be possible with the HI auto power spectrum alone.
 There is an additional degeneracy between $\sigma_8$ and $b_{\rm HI}$ which is broken by the cross--correlation.
-Here is the chain of degeneracy break; 1) galaxy bias is separable from $\sigma_8$ by cross--correlation statistics through distinct non--linearity, 2) $x_{\rm HI}$ parameter becomes distinguished from galaxy bias through anisotropy in redshift distortion.
+In summary, the chain of degeneracy breaking is as follows: 1) galaxy bias is separable from $\sigma_8$ by cross--correlation statistics through distinct non--linearity, 2) $x_{\rm HI}$ parameter becomes distinguished from galaxy bias through anisotropy in redshift distortion.

-Accurate estimation of $x_{\rm HI}$ will of course enable us to probe its temporal evolution.
+A major advantage of the joint analysis of galaxy and HI surveys is the highly accurate estimation of $x_{\rm HI}$, which we demonstrated can be achieved at the sub-percent level.
+Consequently we might be able to probe the temporal evolution of $x_{\rm HI}$ very accurately.
 We used a rather restricted range of redshift, $1.0<z<1.2$, in this study.
-However, we can extend the analysis to more finely-sampled redshift bins in a wider redshift domain to estimate the evolution of $x_{\rm HI}$.
-Roughly put, $\sigma(x_{\rm HI})\propto \Delta r^{-0.5}$, where $\Delta r$ is the longitudinal comoving distance in a given redshift bin, assuming a simple sample variance.
+If one were to extend the analysis, roughly put, $\sigma(x_{\rm HI})\propto \Delta r^{-0.5}$, where $\Delta r$ is the longitudinal comoving distance in a given redshift bin, assuming a simple sample variance.
 Therefore, about a percent-level accuracy is warranted for $x_{\rm HI}(z)$ measurement at e.g. $\sim 20$ redshift bins from $2\gtrsim z \gtrsim 0$.
+Further study is warranted.